 The most basic structure that you can have is a single screen.
-Larger applications will need to use a tab navigation, drill-down navigation, or a combination of the two.
+Larger apps need to use a tab navigation, drill-down navigation, or a combination of the two.

 In Cascades, a screen is represented by the Page component.
 A page can have a titlebar, actions (displayed on the action bar), and content.

-The segmented title bar supports a segmented control and is useful for filtering or modifying content is that is displayed on the page.
+The segmented title bar supports a segmented control and is useful for filtering or changing content is that is displayed on the page.

 The third option is the free-form title bar which represents an expandable title bar that can contain any controls that you want.